mikeroyal/Self-Hosting-Guide/README.md

 </p>

 Home Assistant integrations.
 Credit: [Home Assistant](https://www.home-assistant.io/integrations/)

-[Home Assistant](https://www.home-assistant.io/) is an open source home automation that puts local control and privacy first.
-Home Assistant is powered by a worldwide community of tinkerers and DIY enthusiasts that runs great on Raspberry Pi.

 [Homebridge](https://homebridge.io/) is a software framework that allows you to integrate with smart home devices that do not natively support [HomeKit](https://www.apple.com/shop/accessories/all/homekit).
 There are over 2,000 Homebridge plugins supporting thousands of different smart accessories.